ypaulsussman/yblog/content/posts/Idea for EAP Textbook Parser.md

   - "Learning"
   - "Language Learning"
   - "ESP / EAP"
-description: "A vision for a small app that would generate a list of 'language to learn' in order to scaffold ELL's engagement with an English-medium content course's main textbook."
+description: "An idea for an app that would generate a list of field-specific language, in order to help ELL's use their textbooks in English-medium courses."
 ---

 ## What Are We Doing Here?